luisdelaye/Mexstrain/README.md

 As you can see, we substituted 'state of mexico' by 'estado de mexico' and 'coahuila de zaragoza' by 'coahuila'.
 It is worth mentioning the case of 'yucatan'.
 In the color_ordering.tsv file the State is written as 'Yucatan' however in the metadata.tsv is written as 'Yucatán' (with accent in the 'a').
 As mentioned above, accentuated vowels must be avoided.
 Because we use regular expression within the script, to replace the world 'Yucatán' by 'Yucatan' it is enough to write only the first part of the name: 'yucat' and the script will do the rest.

-If you would like to change the names of the color_ordering.tsv file instead, simply open the file with a text editor (like [ATOM](https://atom.io)) and change it.
-Also avoid writting vowels with accents.

-Next, you will have to add the names of 'puerto vallarta' and 'zapopan' to the color_ordering.tsv file.
-Note that these names correspond to the category: 'location' within the 'division' of Jalisco.
-Therefore you will have to add the following text:
+In addition, open the color_ordering.tsv file with a text editor (like [ATOM](https://atom.io)) and add the name of the localities that are lacking (like 'Zapopan' and 'Puerto Vallarta').
+Remember to avoid writting vowels with accents.
+Add these names with the correct geographic category/label, for instance 'Puerto Vallarta' is a 'location' whithin de 'division' of 'Jalisco'.
+Therefore you will have to add the following text to color_ordering.tsv:

 ```
 # Jalisco